StivSha/RaspberryPi-DHT11-ACFan-Controller/readme.md

 # About this project
 RaspberryPi-DHT11-ACFan-Controller is a simple automatic fan controller for RasperryPi's GPiO library.
-It uses a DHT11 to get temperature and humidity and sends this data with MQTT.
-The relays is automatically set to True when temperature > something static, but it can be overrided by the Telegram bot.
+It uses a DHT11 to get temperature and humidity and sends this data with MQTT to a database.
+The relay is automatically set to True when temperature > something static, but it can be overrided by the Telegram bot.

 ### Requirements
 Simply run